aws-samples/amazon-connect-copy/README.md

 the same Amazon Connect instance, it is a good practice to prefix contact centre specific components with their individual Contact Centre Codes (CCCs).

-A note to developers: We will accept PRs on the "development" branch only.
+A note to developers: To contribute, please read [CONTRIBUTING.md](./CONTRIBUTING.md) first.
+We will accept PRs on the *development* branch only.
 Thank you.

 ## Installation